-Sona Nanotech Inc. (formerly Stockport Exploration Inc.), (the "Company" or "Sona") and Sona Nanotech Ltd. ("Sona Nanotech"), a private company involved in the nanotechnology life sciences industry, entered into a definitive agreement dated March 22, 2018 to amalgamate the two companies to form Sona Nanotech Inc. The boards of directors of the Company and Sona Nanotech each unanimously approved the terms of the Amalgamation.
-Refer to note 3, Transaction with Sona Nanotech Ltd, in the consolidated financial statements for details.
-The Company's corporate office is located at Suite 2001, 1969 Upper Water Street, Halifax, Nova Scotia, Canada, B3J 3R7.
-The research and development office is 1 Research Drive, Bay 2, Dartmouth, NS, B2Y 4M9.
+Sona Nanotech Inc. (formerly "Stockport Exploration Inc."), (the "Company" or "Sona") and Sona Nanotech Ltd. ("Sona Nanotech"), a private company involved in the nanotechnology Life Sciences industry, entered into a definitive agreement dated March 22, 2018 to amalgamate the two companies to form Sona Nanotech Inc. The boards of directors of the Company and Sona Nanotech each unanimously approved the terms of the Amalgamation.
+Refer to note 3, Transaction with Sona Nanotech Ltd, in the unaudited condensed interim consolidated financial statements for details.
+The Company's corporate office is located at 1969 Upper Water Street, Suite 2001, Halifax, NS, Canada, B3J 3R7.
+The research and development office is located at 1 Research Drive, Bay 2, Dartmouth, NS, B2Y 4M9.
 The registered office of Sona is located at Suite 1750, 1185 West Georgia Street, Vancouver, BC, Canada, V6E 4E6.